 David obtained a Master in Public Policy from Lee Kuan Yew School of Public Policy, National University Singapore and MA Sociology of Childhood and Children’s Rights from Institute of Education, University College London.

 Queenie is the Research Coordinator of the multi-year "Envisioning Innovation in Education" collaborative study between CEL and Project Zero.
 Queenie is passionate about instilling diversity, equity and inclusion into the fabric of Hong Kong’s education sphere, so that each child may possess equal opportunities to realize their full potential.

 Queenie received her BSc (Hons) Psychology degree from the University of Bath, United Kingdom.
-She is a freelance artist in children's illustrations and a consultant in developing diversity advisory board mandates.
+She is a freelance artist in children's illustrations and a consultant in developing the diversity & inclusion agenda at educational institutions.